Send Payouts from the User Interface

 - Domestic mobile telephone number

-PayerID— If you use PayPal Checkout or an Account Authentication Service, such as Log in with PayPal (LIPP), these APIs return the PayPal
+PayerID— If you use PayPal Checkout or an Account Authentication Service, such as Connect with PayPal, these APIs return the PayPal

 PayerIDin the transaction's response message.